Strive For A Foundation Of Excellence

 To meet the needs that will arise in our childrens’ futures, the elementary curriculum aligns with an international standard of education, stretching each learner a minimum of one grade level ahead of state standards.
 The founder of Bellevue Children’s Academy is knowledgeable of the differences in educational systems and curriculum among countries around the world, especially those that achieve high academic success compared to the United States.
 Bellevue Children’s Academy’s deeply rooted curriculum and instructional philosophy have proven to be successful for all types of learners.

+We practice a similar philosophy for our preschool in Bellevue, WA.
 From the earliest grades, we encourage our students to wonder, to inquire, and to be self-reliant, laying the foundation for a lifelong love of learning.
 BCA is committed to stimulating students’ intellectual curiosity through both traditional and progressive methodologies.
 Students are encouraged to grow into independent thinkers as they study the foundational core academic subjects of mathematics, science, language arts, and social studies.

 We will continue to strive for excellence, innovation, consistency, and to make a lasting difference in the lives of the young boys and girls who attend our schools.
 We are committed to the families that entrust their children to us and to the students who have begun this journey with us.